bradsm1th/time-to-react/README.md

 [^1]: Many of my initial tests involved people in other countries, so I chose Openweather's API.

 ### Update
-The initial goal was `CR_D` functionality, so it would be nice to add the ability to update your name or location, or to fetch more recent weather data.
+The initial goal was `CR_D` functionality, so it would be nice to add the ability to update your name or location, or to fetch the most recent weather data.

 ### Geolocation API
 This would be a fun and easy way to automatically update the logged-in user's location.
 I've only used it once before (and not recently) and simply ran out of time to implement it.